firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Running-Simulations/Running-Single-Node-Simulation-Template.rst

 What are these files?
-They are specified to the manager in a configuration file (:gh-file-ref:`deploy/workloads/linux-uniform.json`) as files that we want automatically copied back from the temporary simulation directory into the ``results-workload`` directory (on our manager machine - which is also ``localhost`` for this tutorial) after we run a simulation, which is useful for running benchmarks automatically.
+They are specified to the manager in a configuration file (:gh-file-ref:`deploy/workloads/linux-uniform.json`) as files that we want automatically copied back from the temporary simulation directory into the ``results-workload`` directory (on our manager machine - which is also ``localhost`` for this guide) after we run a simulation, which is useful for running benchmarks automatically.
 The :ref:`defining-custom-workloads` section describes this process in detail.

-For now, let's wrap-up our tutorial by terminating the Run Farm that we launched.
+For now, let's wrap-up our guide by terminating the Run Farm that we launched.
 To do so, run:

 .. code-block:: bash